 Bulletin Boards in a Bag

-Starter material for a bulletin board or other posting in your residence hall or office, to provide educational insights around issues, observances and annual cultural history/heritage months.
+Starter material for posting in your residence hall or office, to provide educational insights around issues, observances and annual cultural history/heritage months.
 Details and usage suggestions are contained in each.

 - Spring holidays & observances (April) 2014